alnoorimustafa/marketplace/README.md

   - store phone number
   - social links
   - opening/closing times (for physical stores)
-  - shipping details
+  - delivery details
     - handled by app or by vendor (if by vendor):
-      - shipping company name
+      - delivery company name
       - rate per every city

-## **User**(features for User experience) :
+## **User** (features for User experience) :

 - [I will provide you with this frontend template](https://cartzilla.createx.studio/home-electronics-store.html)
 - pwa installable (offline support/save guest properties locally like address)
 - guest or sign up by number/social/email
 - main page lead to auction or marketplace pages
 - powerful search engine (algolia) autocomplete/autosuggestion/autocorrection
-- view items (inserted by vendor in USD) by both USD and IQD
 - vendor page has rating/reviews/comment/number of followers/number of sales/products
 - product page has rating/reviews/comment/number of sales/all properties/images/videos/360view/link to share products to social networks
 - layered navigation/breadcrumbs/sitemap
-- live chat with vendor/admin (cost of your setup vs third part integration)
+- live chat with vendor/admin (from scratch or using a plugin)
-- auction products page has (in addition to regular properties)/NO. of views/history of bids/user can set bid amount & submit bid
+- auction products page has (in addition to regular product properties)/NO. of views/history of bids/user can set bid amount & submit bid
 - user can follow auctions until they end
 - user can follow vendors and like them
 - user can follow category/subcategory